Shares fall sharply on Wall Street; Dow Jones sinks 3.1%

 "This is a moving target right now," he said.
 "There is a lot of uncertainty."

-Nitin Jain, managing director of AlixPartners' retail practice, said that while sales of everyday items such as canned goods and medical supplies could increase in the short term, sales of luxury items could decrease as high-end buyers get nervous.

 Many companies face the prospect of limited financial results with their shares that are already trading at high levels in relation to their earnings.
-Before concerns about the virus exploded, investors had been driving upward actions with the expectation that strong earnings growth for companies would resume after falling for most of 2019.
-If the growth of Profits do not increase this year, that makes the stock market even more expensive more vulnerable.
+Before worries about the virus exploded, investors had been driving upward actions with the expectation that strong earnings growth for companies would resume after declining for most of 2019.

-Nearly 60 nations representing all continents, except Antarctica, have confirmed cases.
-The virus outbreak has caused a wide range of reactions from nations that hope to contain its spread and its economic impact.

-The Geneva motor show was canceled as the Swiss authorities banned large events of more than 1,000 people.
-Parts of the industrial and financial center of northern Italy remain in quarantine.
-Japan is preparing to close schools across the country.
-The United States is preparing for the virus after a case unrelated to the trip in California was confirmed.